expo/expo/packages/expo-manifests/README.md

 # expo-manifests

 Code to parse and use Expo and Expo Updates manifests.
+Test

 ## Contributing